Kaesong: Cuisine

-Since Kaesong was the capital of Goryeo with 487 years of rule, its culinary culture was highly developed.
-The luxurious style of Kaesong cuisine is frequently compared with those of Seoul cuisine and Jeolla cuisine.
+Since Kaesong was the capital of Goryeo for 487 years, its culinary culture was highly developed.
+The luxurious style of Kaesong cuisine is frequently compared with Seoul cuisine and Jeolla cuisine.
 Kaesong cuisine was traditionally treated as part of Gyeonggi cuisine, since Kaesong belonged to Gyeonggi Province until 1950.
 However, it has been incorporated into the administration of North Korea after the Korean War while Gyeonggi Province is in South Korea.
 Bossam kimchi (wrapped kimchi), pyeonsu (square-shaped summer mandu), sinseollo (royal casserole), seolleongtang (ox bone soup), chueotang (mudfish soup), joraengi tteokguk (rice cake soup), umegi (tteok covered with syrup), and gyeongdan (ball-shaped tteok) are representative Kaesong dishes.
 Umegi, also called Kaesong juak, is a holiday food of Kaesong, and known for the delicate style with the sweet and nutty taste.
 The dish is made by kneading a mixture of rice flour and glutinous rice flour with warm water, by shaping the dough into balls with either one pine nut or jujube, by frying and coating them with syrup.